chrschmidt/aoc/2023/20/readme.md

 ### 4. The output of these elements is periodic.

-With all high-pulse outputs being periodic, the lowest common multiple can be used to determine the overlaop of all periods again.
+With all high-pulse outputs being periodic, the lowest common multiple can be used to determine the overlap of all periods.